TyphoonMLA: A Mixed Naive-Absorb MLA Kernel For Shared Prefix: Related Work

-\textbf{Prefix Sharing.} Several prior works have proposed techniques to exploit shared prefixes in attention calculations and KV-cache management~\citep{Juravsky24,Zheng24}.
-Other studies developed specialized GPU kernels for tree-structured KV-caches to leverage the data reuse introduced by shared prefixes~\citep{Ye24, Zhu24, Ye24cascade, Yao25, Pan2025, Wang25-flash}.
-However, these kernel designs target MHA and aim to reduce HBM bandwidth usage.
+\textbf{Prefix Sharing:} Several prior works (e.g., SGLang, Hydragen etc.) have proposed techniques to exploit shared prefixes in attention calculations and KV-cache management~\citep{Juravsky24,Zheng24}.
+Other frameworks (e.g., FlashInfer-Cascade, FastTree etc.) developed specialized MHA/GQA GPU kernels for tree-structured KV-caches to leverage the data reuse introduced by shared prefixes~\citep{Ye24, Zhu24, Ye24cascade, Yao25, Pan2025, Wang25-flash}.
+However, these kernel designs target MHA/GQA architectures and aim to reduce HBM bandwidth usage.
 Consequently, they are not applicable to MLA, whose decode stage is typically compute-bound.
 In contrast, TyphoonMLA addresses this gap by reducing the number of FLOPS required in the compute-bound decode stage of MLA, achieving substantial speedups.
+Moreover, the mechanisms to handle complex tree-structured KV-caches introduced by the prior work would be equally applicable to both naive and absorb implementations.
+Therefore, applying these techniques to TyphoonMLA would be trivial.